Fast Reactions and Slow Manifolds: Slow Manifolds

 If in addition the initial values are on the slow manifold it holds that

 \end{prop} \begin{proof} The first estimate is a consequence of Theorem \ref{Thm 3.6} and Proposition \ref{Prop 4.9}.
 For the second estimate we apply the triangle inequality to the terms

-The first term in each of the two estimates equals to zero since the initial data is on the slow manifold and the second term can be estimated by Proposition \ref{Prop 4.6}. \end{proof}
+The first term in each of the two estimates equals to zero since the initial data is on the slow manifold and the second term can be estimated by Proposition \ref{Prop 4.6}.
+This then proofs the fourth and last statement (GF4) of the generalized Fenichel Theorem \ref{general fenichel thm}. \end{proof}

 \begin{remark} Again we want to put the final result into context.
-To this end we assume that the constant $N_F^\zeta$ is bounded independent of $\zeta$ and that in the asymptotic limit $N_S^\zeta-N_F^\zeta= C \zeta^{-\alpha}$.
+To this end we assume that the constant $N_F^\zeta$ is bounded independent of $\zeta$ and that in the asymptotic limit $N_S^\zeta-N_F^\zeta= C \zeta^{-\beta}$.
 Then, using the assumption that $\varepsilon \zeta^{-1}<1$ we obtain

 Letting $\varepsilon,\,\zeta\to 0$ yields an explicit rate for the convergence of the semi-flow fast-reaction system to the semi-flow of the slow subsystem.

 \end{remark}